Egg decorating in Slavic culture: Serpent

-Cosmomorphic motifs
+Astronomical motifs

 Among the oldest and most important symbols of Ukrainian pysanky is the sun, and the simplest rendering of the sun is a closed circle with or without rays.
 Pysanky from all regions of Ukraine depict an eight-sided star, the most common depiction of the sun; this symbol is also called a "ruzha."
 Six- or seven-sided stars can also be seen, but much less commonly.

 The sun can also appear as a flower or a трилист (three leaf).
 The swastika, called in Ukrainian a "svarha," is sometimes referred to as a "broken cross" or "ducks' necks."
 It represented the sun in pagan times: the movement of the arms around the cross represented the movement of the sun across the sky.
 The Slavic pagans also believed that the sun did not rise on its own, but was carried across the sky by a stag (or, in some versions, a horse).
 The deer and horses often found on Hutsul pysanky are solar symbols.

 Pysanky with sun motifs were said to have been especially powerful, because they could protect their owner from sickness, bad luck and the evil eye.
 In Christian times the sun symbol is said to represent life, warmth, and the love and the Christian God.

-Other cosmomorphic symbols are less commonly seen.
+Other astronomical symbols are less commonly seen.
 The moon is sometimes depicted as a circle with a cross inside it; it is begged to shed its light at night to help the traveller, and to chase away evil powers from the household.
 Stars are sometimes represented as dots.

 Patriotic motifs

 In times of political upset, Ukrainian pysanky have reflected such changes through the motifs depicted.
 During periods of national independence movements in the early 20th century, tridents were frequently depicted on pysanky; this can be seen in the work of Iryna Bilianska, whose pysanky are housed in the Ukrainian Museum of New York.
 The same happened after Ukrainian independence in 1991; tridents and Ukrainian flags were depicted on pysanky, particularly those sold at Ukrainian Hutsul Easter markets.

+Since the start of Russia invasion of Ukraine in 2014 and Russian annexation of Crimea and occupation of Donetsk and Luhansk, turned out into the Russo-ukrainian war, pysanky painted in colors of Ukrainian Flag with and addition of trident as the symbol of Coat of Arms of Ukraine, also some pysankas painted with a form of Ukriaine country borders and titled "United Ukraine", the national Ukrainian motto.

 With the beginning of the full-scale Russian invasion in 2022, patriotic motifs are once again being written on pysanky.
 These include tridents, the a rooster of Vasylkiv majolica, tractors (pulling armored vehicles), and patriotic inscriptions like "Oh in the meadow", "For the freedom of Ukraine", "I believe in Ukrainian Armed Forces", etc.